 There are several important factors to consider when defining the salary for your aupair or nanny.
 And you should know the value of what you'll get before you pay for it.

 Salary is not dependent on the need of the individual, rather on the value they provide based on their experience.
 Different countries have different prevailing wage rates.
 For example, the weekly stipend for a live-in au pair as defined by the U.S. State Department's J-1 Au Pair Program is based on the FLSA, which, by the Department of Labor has determined the minimum weekly au pair stipend to be at least $195.75 for 45 hours work, inclusive of room and board, and in the UK it is less at £65-80.
 Compensation is negotiable depending on experience.
 Au Pairs and host families are free to agree upon au pair compensation that may be higher than the legally applicable federal minimum au pair stipend.
 Some au pairs or nannies may have experience that warrants a higher salary than minimum required.
 Compensation, if not defined by your country's regulations, should be earned based on demonstrated performance and current value.
-And market values change based on economic conditions and the country in which you live.
+Note that wages may change based on economic conditions and the country in which you live.

 Salaries paid to international candidates are lower than those paid to nannies and typically set by the visa program in your country.
 Additional information can be found on our visa information pages.
 If you are hiring candidates who are born in your home country, there are no visa or agency requirements.
 This means that the salary, job duties, hours and benefits are negotiated directly with these candidates and their employers.

 Important Factors Affecting Au Pair & Nanny Salaries: